F1 tension builds as Oscar Piastri and Lando Norris resume title fight at the Dutch GP | TSN

 Ahead of this weekend's Dutch Grand Prix, the first race in four weeks, Oscar Piastri is just nine points ahead of his McLaren teammate and title rival Lando Norris, who won three of the last four races before the mid-season break.

-Norris had the edge over Piastri in Friday's first practice session, while Max Verstappen ended up in a gravel trap.
+Norris had the edge over Piastri in both of Friday's practice sessions, while Max Verstappen ended up in a gravel trap.

 “The intensity will naturally increase as we get closer to the end of the year, and I’m ready for that,” Piastri said Thursday.